 Patterns of contacts

 Modes of transmission

 Rates of transmission

 Treatment

 Disease evolution

-Much more easily done with agent-based models than with heroic generating-functionology Good example: Jacquez et al. (1994); Koopman et al. (1997)
+Much more easily done with agent-based models than with heroic generating-functionology

-くロト (過) (目) (日)
+Good example: Jacquez et al. (1994); Koopman et al. (1997)

 Homophily or Contagion?

-Recall homophily: "bird of a feather flock together" Closeness in network \Rightarrow contagion \Rightarrow similarity Similarity \Rightarrow homophily \Rightarrow closeness in network These can be very hard to distinguish (especially if you don't try) ヘロト ヘアト ヘヨト ヘヨト Example: "The Spread of Obesity in a Large Social Network over 32 Years" Christakis and Fowler (2007); much reported Results a friend becoming obese increases your risk of become obese by 57% (CI 6-123) sibling, 40% (CI 21-60) spouse, 37% (CI 7-73) Confounding friends and family are similar people (homophily), likely to have similar habits of diet and exercise Control for this confounding none They claim to, but procedure makes no sense Evidence for contagion of obesity weak because we could easily get these results if obesity is not contagious, due to homophily Conclusion Someone should study this question Mistaking Contagion and Homophily for Causation Example: differences in beliefs and values/ideology/culture across social groups Traditionally attributed to social position/experience somehow shaping beliefs (there will be another prize for the first student to identify the authors of the next quote) ヘロト ヘアト ヘビト ヘビト The production of ideas, of conceptions, of consciousness, is at first directly interwoven with the material activity and the material intercourse of men, the language of real life.
+Recall homophily: "bird of a feather flock together" Closeness in network \Rightarrow contagion \Rightarrow similarity Similarity \Rightarrow homophily \Rightarrow closeness in network These can be very hard to distinguish (especially if you don't try) Example: "The Spread of Obesity in a Large Social Network over 32 Years" Christakis and Fowler (2007); much reported Results a friend becoming obese increases your risk of become obese by 57% (CI 6-123) sibling, 40% (CI 21-60) spouse, 37% (CI 7-73) Confounding friends and family are similar people (homophily), likely to have similar habits of diet and exercise Control for this confounding none They claim to, but procedure makes no sense Evidence for contagion of obesity weak because we could easily get these results if obesity is not contagious, due to homophily Conclusion Someone should study this question Mistaking Contagion and Homophily for Causation Example: differences in beliefs and values/ideology/culture across social groups Traditionally attributed to social position/experience somehow shaping beliefs (another prize for the first student to identify the authors of the next quote) Contagion Simple Epidemic Models Epidemics on Structured Networks Homophily vs. Contagion References The production of ideas, of conceptions, of consciousness, is at first directly interwoven with the material activity and the material intercourse of men, the language of real life.
 Conceiving, thinking, the mental intercourse of men, appear at this stage as the direct efflux of their material behaviour.
 The same applies to mental production as expressed in the language of politics, laws, morality, religion, metaphysics, etc. ...
-Men are the producers of their conceptions, ideas, etc. - real, active men, as they are conditioned by a definite development of their productive forces and of the intercourse corresponding to these ... (continues) イロト イポト イヨト イヨト In direct contrast to [post-modern] philosophy ... we do not set out from what men say, imagine, conceive, nor from men as narrated, thought of, imagined, conceived, in order to arrive at men in the flesh.
-We set out from real, active men, and on the basis of their real life-process we demonstrate the development of the ideological reflexes and echoes of this life-process.
-The phantoms formed in the human brain are also, necessarily, sublimates of their material life-process, which is empirically verifiable and bound to material premises.
+Men are the producers of their conceptions, ideas, etc. - real, active men, as they are conditioned by a definite development of their productive forces and of the intercourse corresponding to these ...
+[O]n the basis of [men's] real life-process we demonstrate the development of the ideological reflexes and echoes of this life-process.
+The phantoms formed in the human brain are ... sublimates of their material life-process, which is empirically verifiable and bound to material premises.
 Morality, religion, metaphysics, all the rest of ideology and their corresponding forms of consciousness, thus no longer retain the semblance of independence.
 They have no history, no development; but men, developing their material production and their material intercourse, alter, along with this their real existence, their thinking and the products of their thinking.
-Life is not determined by consciousness, but consciousness by life. ヘロト ヘアト ヘビト ヘビト This mode of reasoning is extremely common!
+Life is not determined by consciousness, but consciousness by life.
+This mode of reasoning is extremely common!

 You go into some of these small towns in Pennsylvania, and like a lot of small towns in the Midwest, the jobs have been gone now for 25 years and nothing's replaced them.
 And they fell through the Clinton administration, and the Bush administration, and each successive administration has said that somehow these communities are gonna regenerate and they have not.
 So it's not surprising then that they get bitter, they cling to guns or religion or antipathy to people who aren't like them or anti-immigrant sentiment or anti-trade sentiment as a way to explain their frustrations.
-See also: denunciations of the "media elite", "cultural elites", "the New Class", etc., any issue of The Economist, etc., any pollster talking about "soccer moms", "NASCAR dads", etc. Correlations between social position and culture/politics are real... but is it social \rightarrow cultural?
+See also: denunciations of the "media elite", "cultural elites", "the New Class", etc., any issue of The Economist, etc., any pollster talking about "soccer moms", "NASCAR dads", etc. Contagion Simple Epidemic Models Epidemics on Structured Networks Homophily vs. Contagion References Correlations between social position and culture/politics are real... but is it social \rightarrow cultural?